BoltzExchange/boltz-client/docs/grpc.md

 #### GetConfig

-Returns the currently used configurationencoded as json.
-If a key is specfied, only the value of that key will be returned.
+Returns the currently used configuration.

 | Request | Response |
 | ------- | -------- |